alf-p-steinbach/C--20-Coroutines/README.md

 The subroutine calls that these coroutines make can have possibly long call chains until the execution returns back up to the next transfer.
 But when it gets back up to a point of control transfer the stack depth is limited to a very small value known at compile time, which means that all coroutine instances in a thread of execution can share that thread’s single common stack for their arbitrarily stack hungry subroutine calls.
 So they’re not entirely stackless — that term is to some degree a misnomer — but for their own internal code execution they use a very small capacity stack, and for subroutine calls they share a common stack.

 Recall that the general notion of coroutines is of stackful, **symmetric** coroutines.
 With symmetric coroutines each transfer specifies, directly or indirectly, the coroutine that should resume execution; the transfers are between coroutines.
 In contrast, with **asymmetric** coroutines a transfer to a coroutine comes from some top level control, and a transfer out from a coroutine is back up from the coroutine to the top level control, which can then transfer down to another coroutine and resume that, and so on.

-And C++20 coroutines are not just limited to stackless.
-They’re also limited to asymmetric, which unfortunately leads to speaking about transfers — e.g. cppreference does this — as **calls** and **returns**, even though this is very unlike subroutine calls and returns.
+C++20 coroutines are easiest to use as asymmetric coroutines; stackless, asymmetric coroutines.
+This unfortunately leads to speaking about transfers — e.g. cppreference does this — as **calls** and **returns**, even though this is very unlike subroutine calls and returns.
+However, they apparently also support symmetric coroutine transfers, i.e. transfers directly between coroutines.

 One way to visualize the general notion of coroutine execution is that: